nagasudhirpulla/taming_python/blog/skills/flask_blueprints.md

 ## What is a Flask Blueprint
 * A group multiple Flask routes can be segregated as a Flask Blueprint
 * Each blueprint can be used like an MVC controller by registering each blueprint at a url_prefix
+* Routes can be moved from the main server file into blueprints to reduce the lines of code in the
 * flask `url_for` function can be used to easily used to create relative URLs for a route within a blueprint or for a specific blueprint route

 ## Sample Server setup